Python API¶

 )

-The metadata content is controlled by context maps, rules, and specs.
+The metadata content is controlled by rules and specs.

 from brkraw.core import layout as layout_core